laboon/ebook/text/60_combinatorial_testing.md

  true       | true
 ```

 Now we need to ensure that our tests cover every possibility of bold and italic.
-We can see that test 1 provides false/false, test 4 provides false/true, test 5 provides true/false, and test 8 provides true/true:
+We can see that Test 1 provides false/false, Test 4 provides false/true, Test 5 provides true/false, and Test 8 provides true/true:

 ```
      BOLD       | ITALIC    | UNDERLINE